arghyanator/packer_amibuilder/README.md

 <b>Note:</b> Make sure to put the AMI based instance's local IP in the user-data script above to direct tests to hit the new AMI based instance

-- IF everything is working as expected - instance from new AMI will send logs during load testing to splunk-us server under dunamis-stage-ue1 index.
+- IF everything is working as expected - instance from new AMI will send logs during load testing to splunk-us server under dev index.
 Search on splunk dashboard to get test results:
 ```
 index=splunkindex  AND click-test-locustbzt4000_2
 ```